sipi58/ns8-firebird/README.md

 ## Features

 • The default user is: SYSDBA, the password is: masterkey

 • The default Firebird port is TCP 3050 but you can be changed in Settings

-• The default Firebird database character set you can be changed in Settings.
+• The default Firebird database character set you can be changed in Settings

 • The Timezone setting of the Firebird server you can be changed in Settings

 • Enabling or disabling the Firebird TCP port on the firewall (if disabled, it is still accessible via VPN)

 • The location of the databases (VOLUME) is in the default /var/lib/firebird/data directory

 • Backup

 ## Install